Sierra Leone

 Puncte slabe

-• Inadequate infrastructure, failing health system
+• Inadequate infrastructure, failing healthcare system and skills mismatch

 Schimburi comerciale